neezacoto/neezacoto/README.md

 ### Covid-Reporting App
 ##### -Hack.Diversity Team Project
 Project: https://github.com/diabaatwit/2022-Covid19-Mini-Project

-- Working in a team of 8 to develop a MERN Stack application that can filter, sort, and manipulate a patient record data on a Rest API (MongoDB, Express, React, NodeJs).
+Key Technical Elements:
+- Utilizing MongaDB to store and comminate data through a NodeJs web server.
+- Learning react in a timely manner to build re-usable components that will come together to make the patient table and tools.
+- Practicing good habits of debugging, commenting, and keeping code clean to help me and my team members stay on track.
-- Building a professionally designed responsive UI that allows intuitive use of viewing and manipulating data.
+- Building a professionally designed responsive UI that allows intuitive use of viewing and manipulating.
+- Constructing react components with useful logic and function, to help compartmentalize code for easy use and communication between other components.

+Key Visual Elements:
+- Referencing and implementing a professionally designed UI with HTML/CSS.
+- Staying true to the reference material and adding functionally conscious to the overall aesthetic.
+- Creating visual feedback with CSS, to make sure user experience is enjoyable, easy, and intuitive.
+- Making sure the design is responsive to different monitor sizes.

+Learning Takeaways:
-- Cooperating with team members to divide tasks, help debug code, meet deadlines, and have fun.
+- Cooperating with team members to divide tasks, help debug code, meet deadlines, and have fun in a work environment.
-- Learning the ins-and-out of a MERN stack application while improving team leadership.
+- Learning the ins-and-out of a MERN stack. application while improving team leadership.
-I was responsible for implementing the UI for a patient table and it's tools.
-This is what I built:
+- Improving my work-flow and problem solving skills.

 ![report](https://cdn.discordapp.com/attachments/150452553681862656/948801211019165736/covid-19_reporting_app.gif)
 Backend team provided me with data that I worked off of.
 After I was finished, my functions made it easy for the backend to connect events to the database.